-Defining Semantic SEO and How to Optimize for Semantic Search
+Defining semantic SEO and how to optimize for semantic search

-The search landscape has changed dramatically over the past decade, with semantic web technology emerging as a key feature.
+The search has changed dramatically over the past decade, with semantic web technology emerging as a key feature.
 Users now expect search engines to grasp natural language better than ever before.
 And yes, Google has achieved some remarkable accomplishments in language processing.

 When search engines were less advanced, it rarely took one click to find precise answers to queries.
 Today, Google delivers extremely accurate results by interpreting the intent behind the user’s entire query and providing targeted, helpful answers quickly.
 This often includes instant responses in the form of AI Overviews or featured snippets.